ptrizii/ptrizii/README.md

 I'm a Data Analyst and Machine Learning Engineer.

-Knows me more:
+### 🌱 A little more about me
-* ⚙️ Tools: Vscode, Power BI, Tableau, Excell
+* ⚙️ Tools: Vscode, Power BI, Tableau, Excel
 * 💬 Programming Lg: Python, SQL

 👯 I love connecting with different people so if you want to say hi, I'll be happy to meet you more!